MikeDigitize/JSFundamentals/README.md

 ### Primitives and Objects

 All types, except objects, are known as primitives.
-And all primitives are immutable values (values which are incapable of being changed).
+All primitive values are immutable (values that are incapable of being changed).
 When creating a primitive as a type literal - i.e. without the use of its constructor - the primitive simply represents a value of that type in memory, therefore leaving a very small memory footprint.
 Consider the following:

 ```javascript
 // primitive string